Sarrainodu: Critical response

 Sarrainodu received mixed-to-positive reviews from critics with praise for Arjun and Aadhi's performances, action sequences, cinematography and music, but criticized its script and characterizations.

 Pranita Jonnalagedda of The Times of India gave 3/5 stars and wrote "The film has nothing new to narrate and fails to keep you glued to the seats throughout.
 The hackneyed plot and lack of novelty make this film a regular watch, this film is something for the masses."
 Sangeetha Devi Dundoo of The Hindu wrote "‘Sarrainodu’ engages in parts and Allu Arjun is its saving grace."
 Suresh Kavirayani of Deccan Chronicle felt that the film's core plot is reported to have been inspired by the 2004 film Walking Tall.

-Box office

-Sarrainodu reportedly collected an opening of ₹14.4 crore on its opening day at the AP+Nizam box office and set the record for Arjun's biggest opener.
-It earned over ₹45.75 crore over the course of its three-day weekend with a distributor's share of ₹30.3 crore worldwide.
-It entered the ₹100 crore club on its 17th day and grossed over ₹127.60 crore in its full run.

-The Malayalam dubbed version, titled Yodhavu was released on May 27th, on the film's 36th day.
-It earned over ₹7 crore from the Kerala box office and was a success.